influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-schema.md

 ---
 title: Explore your schema using InfluxQL
-description: Useful query syntax for exploring schema in InfluxQL.
+description: >
+  Learn to use InfluxQL to explore the schema of your time series data.
 menu:
   influxdb_2_4:
     name: Explore your schema